mehulagg/gitlab_test/doc/integration/elasticsearch.md

 NOTE: **Note:**
 Reindexing can be a lengthy process depending on the size of your Elasticsearch cluster.

+CAUTION: **Caution:**
+After the reindexing is completed, the original index deletion will be scheduled.
+You can cancel this action by pressing the cancel button.
+This feature was introduced in [13.3](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/38914)

 While the reindexing is running, you will be able to follow its progress under that same section.

 ## GitLab Elasticsearch Rake tasks